jamiew/validator-exporter-k8s/README.md

-# miner\_exporter
+# validator-exporter

-Prometheus exporter for the [Helium miner (validator)](https://github.com/helium/miner).
-Using prometheus\_client, this code exposes metrics from the helium miner to a prometheus compatible server.
+Forked from [tedder/miner_exporter](https://github.com/tedder/miner_exporter) - thank you for sharing your work.

+Prometheus exporter for a [Helium validator)](https://github.com/helium/miner), specifically one running inside a Kubernetes (k8s) cluster configured using [caseypugh/helium-kubernetes](https://github.com/caseypugh/helium-kubernetes).

+Using `prometheus_client`, this app exposes consensus group- and performance-related metrics from the validator.
+Unlike @tedder's repository, which talks to the miner process directly using `docker exec`, this fork reads files saved to a shared volume (`/var/data/stats` by default).
+It's expected your `validator` container is regularly capturing and saving those stats a la `save-stats.sh`

 This is only the exporter, which still requires a **prometheus server** for data and **grafana** for the dashboard.
 Prometheus and Grafana servers can run on an external machine, the same machine as the miner, or possibly using a cloud service.
 The [helium\_miner\_grafana\_dashboard](https://github.com/tedder/helium_miner_grafana_dashboard) can be imported to Grafana.